yodyyyy/dark_kimochi/_posts/2015-12-19-mcnime-project.markdown

 <img src="/image/img01.jpg">

 M.C Nime with SpagheScript as based on their website.
-I was working at this moment, and this project is under maintained.
+I was working at this moment, and project is under maintained.